kevinYitshak/Wireless-Capsule-Endoscopy/README.md

 which uses cv2 rather than PIL, for faster augmentation.

+For better initialization for training the models,
-The training and testing are written with an help of another library called smp segmentation models pytorch.
+I used an another library called smp segmentation models pytorch.